 In 1884, at age seventeen, Conrad Frederick Sauer began work for a retail and wholesale drug business in Richmond, Virginia.
 As a drug clerk, he dealt directly with customers who usually brought in their own bottles to be refilled with drugstore products.
 He soon noticed that flavoring extracts formed a large percentage of this business, because the housewives making the purchases were more assured of purity and strength from the drugstore products.

-Mr. Sauer, a pharmacist by profession but a businessman by preference, had an idea.
+Mr. Sauer, a pharmacist by profession but a businessman by preference, saw an opportunity.
 Why not provide these housewives with pure flavoring extracts, prepackaged, and make them available in grocery stores as well as drugstores?

-On October 13,1887, his twenty-first birthday, C. F. Sauer founded the company that still bears his name at 17th and Broad Streets in Richmond.
-It was the first company in the country to provide pure flavoring extracts in five and ten-gram cartoned bottles, to be sold for fifteen and twenty-five cents, respectively.
+On October 13, 1887, his twenty-first birthday, C. F. Sauer founded the company that still bears his name at 17th and Broad Streets in Richmond.
+It was the first company in the country to provide pure flavoring extracts in 5- and 10-gram cartoned bottles, to be sold for 15 and 25 cents, respectively.
 The company grew rapidly, as Mr. Sauer made products that had once cost a king’s ransom available to homemakers for a few pennies.

-Contributing to the growth of the company was Mr. Sauer’s wife, Olga.
+Olga, Mr. Sauer’s wife, became a key asset to the company for her contributions.
 She assisted in the plant, often coming in at night to help make the extracts and tasting them while they were stirred and mixed to her satisfaction.
 But perhaps her greatest gift to the company was her preparation of a “little exhibit” for the 1889 Virginia State Fair.
 This exhibit won first place in its class, and became the basis for international exhibits that would soon win world recognition for Sauer’s quality.

 Although The C. F. Sauer Company was his major interest, Mr. Sauer did pursue related businesses.
 An early venture was the American Glass Works, where the bottles needed for packaging his extracts were made by hand.
 The factory burned in 1923, at which point Mr. Sauer decided not to rebuild, but to sell his other glass plant in Paden City, West Virginia, and get out of the business.
 The company has purchased machine-made bottles ever since.